tsgates/arch-wiki-markdown/wiki/NVIDIA.md

                            (Discuss)
   ------------------------ ------------------------ ------------------------

-On some machines, recent nvidia drivers introduce a bug(?) that causes X11 to redraw pixmaps really slow.
+On some machines, recent NVIDIA drivers introduce a bug(?) that causes X11 to redraw pixmaps really slow.
 Switching tabs in Chrome/Chromium (while having more than 2 tabs opened) takes 1-2 seconds, instead of a few milliseconds.